mootools/mootools-core/Docs/Fx/Fx.Scroll.md

-Fx.Scroll Method: toElement {#Fx.Scroll:toElement}
+Fx.Scroll Method: toElement {#Fx-Scroll:toElement}
 --------------------------------------------------

-**Scrolls the specified Element to the position the passed in Element is found.**
+Scrolls the specified Element to the position the passed in Element is found.

 ### Syntax: